RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 * Dragonhide is called "dragonscale".
 Ironwood?
 * Request for https://www.d20pfsrd.com/magic-items/wondrous-items/m-p/page-of-spell-knowledge/

-* Mighty Fists enchantment is stacking - looks like a bug in Owlcat's code
+* Mighty Fists enchantment is stacking - looks like a bug in Owlcat's code (require Mighty Fists to only be on Amulet)
 * Tabletop Amulet of Mighty Fists actually allows all relevant weapon enhancements (such as Flaming or Agile)... not sure if the engine can even do that.
+(Added Agile.
+Seems to be the only supported enhancement)
 * Mundane crafting - craft shields with shield spikes?
 Tricky, the base spiked shield blueprints are weapons...
 * Craft Rod?
 * In-game GUI